BLOG ARCHIVE

 We decided to have an American bbq.
 The kind you see on American TV shows let's say.
 We were doing this in a town called Druogno, in the Valle Vigezzo in the Italian Alps, where we were spending the weekend.
 We were a pretty international bunch, with me being the American, some Italians, and some South Africans.
 The weather on this July weekend was much cooler than in Stresa, the air was fresh, and the sky was crystal clear.
 Perfect barbeque weather.

-Here's how it went: Colleague and I found some supplies at Ipercoop, the large supermarket in the area.
+Here's how it went: We found some supplies at Ipercoop, the large supermarket in the area.

 There was a section of American foods in the Ethnic Foods aisle.
 We found hamburger and hot dog buns with a cool American flag motif.
 We never did find hot dogs though...